 - They are usually made of either porcelain-fused-to-metal (PFM) or ceramics.

 - It can be used when you have natural teeth on both sides of the gap left due to missing teeth.

 - Used to replace only a single missing tooth.

-- The pontic is attached to one tooth and then hangs over.
+- The pontic is attached to one tooth and then hangs over, filling the gap.

-- So, if there is only one natural tooth next to the gap, a bridge can still be secured.
+- Therefore, only one natural tooth next to the gap can secure a bridge.

 Maryland Dental Bridges

 - They are also called resin-bonded bridges.

 - Tooth preparation of adjacent teeth is more petite.